|

 scale well to the point sizes your document needs.
 You can easily produce

 a total mess on some users' systems.
-These days, now that Cascading Stylesheets
+These days, now that Cascading Style Sheets

 are widely supported, the stylesheet is the proper place to be suggesting fonts,